zachhannum/the-word-of-iron/manuscript/chapter_6.md

 They all but darted across the street and up the stairs.
 Viggo and Annet struggled to pull Len along.
 They were taking too long, exposed out in the open, but with Len's injury, they could only move so fast.

 Just as they made it to the bottom of the stairs, Marcus' worst nightmare came true.
-A group of Kadorans turned the corner onto the avenue, nearly a hundred yards away.
+A group of Antuzans turned the corner onto the avenue, nearly a hundred yards away.
 They all wore bold black and white uniforms and carried wicked spears, save for one of them, who was dressed differently, carrying no weapon that Marcus could see.
 He tried to look more closely, but there was no time.
-By the time Len made it to the top of the stairs, the Kadorans had spotted them, and sprinted towards the house.
+By the time Len made it to the top of the stairs, the Antuzans had spotted them, and sprinted towards the house.

 Marcus let his companions pass, then slammed the door behind them.